wp-plugins/compress-png-for-wp/readme.txt

 == Frequently Asked Questions ==

+= Broken Images after Uploading? =

+Yes a recent API update from TinyPNG was causing images sent for compression to be overwritten with 0 size.
+This has been since fixed in v1.3 but any previously broken images will have to re-uploaded.

 = After uploading a JPEG/PNG file or manually shrinking, I get an error saying Unauthorized: Credentials are invalid.
 What is wrong?  =

 Make sure to enter in your API key obtained from [TinyPNG]( https://tinypng.com/developers) into the correct text box in the 'Settings > Media' page.
 If you do not remember your key, you can get it by entering in your email in the 'Already Subscribed' box on the [TinyPNG Developers]( https://tinypng.com/developers) page and following the link in the email sent to you.